Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Quasi-Probabilistic Readout Correction

 plotted as a function of the Shannon entropy of the ideal results,

-We compare the results of our QPRC protocol to results obtained using local readout correction, and find that our protocol produces better results in 91.5\% of the circuits.
-Moreover, we observed a positive linear correlation between the TVD of the corrected results and the entropy of the ideal results, with better performance at lower entropy.
+A lower value for $D_\text{TV}$ means that the results are closer to the ideal distribution.
+For the Shannon entropy, $S=0$ corresponds to a probability distribution that is peaked around a single value, and for 8 qubits $S=8$ is the uniform distribution; in general, the higher the entropy, the closer to a uniform distribution.
+We compare the results of our QPRC protocol to results obtained using full readout correction (FRC) using matrix inversion of the full confusion matrix, which is not scalable, and local readout correction (LRC), which is scalable.
+We find that while FRC and LRC perform approximately equivalently over all circuits (i.e., their average TVDs are equivalent), our protocol produces better results (i.e., has a lower TVD) in over 90\% of the circuits compared to both FRC and LRC.
+Additionally, we observed a positive linear correlation between the TVD of the corrected results and the entropy of the ideal results, with better performance at lower entropy.
 This can be explained by the fact that for higher entropy, the approximate correction has to be applied to more outputs, meaning that the systematic error in the approximated inverse is applied more often.

-No strong correlation in performance is observed for the results obtained with local readout correction, highlighting that the efficacy of local readout correction cannot be trusted for all input states.
+It should be noted that QPRC makes no distinction between the different sources of physical errors that lead to readout errors (e.g., $T_1$ decay, misclassification due to low measurement signal-to-noise, etc.).
+Therefore, it can correct different readout errors equally well, as under MRC they all appear as stochastic bit flips.
+However, like other methods for performing readout correction, periodic re-characterization of the readout errors under MRC is necessary for accurate readout correction via QPRC.
+While MRC is robust to drift and, for example, fluctuations in qubit $T_1$ times (which would cause excited state readout fidelities to also fluctuate in time), QPRC requires an accurate characterization of the error probability distribution $p$ in order to construct the inverse quasi-probability distribution $q$.
+Thus, it is recommended that one re-characterize the bit-flip error rates under MRC periodically, depending on how often one expects the system to drift or $T_1$ times to fluctuate.